Outdoor Adventure Activities at Shakespear Lodge, Auckland

 Why do it?

 This is a whole group activity, ideal for the afternoon of your arrival day or the morning of your departure day.
 A chance to give back to the park you have been staying in.
+It is also a great chance for your group to develop environmental skills.

 NB run by an Auckland Council Park Ranger